The Grand Teton's Upper Exum Climbing Route

 Let's look at the Golden Stair (AKA Golden Staircase):

-As you leave Wall Street's Step Across, head for the right side of the rock face to find easier climbing - as seen above.
-It will be obvious when you are there.
-The Staircase has nice holds but it still requires careful climbing.
+The Golden Staircase has nice holds but it requires careful climbing.
 Some of those holds may seem rather slim.
-While climbing with a companion, Hannah Marshburn, age 24, of Jackson took a fall at the Golden Stair and sustained a facial injury and possibly a head injury.
-Clearly, 'nice holds' is in the eye of the beholder.
+While climbing with a companion, Hannah Marshburn, age 24, of Jackson took a fall at the Golden Staircase and sustained a facial injury and possibly a head injury.

-In the image above, Brody Leven is out with Robin Hill free-soloing the Golden Stair.
+In the image above, Brody Leven is out with Robin Hill.
 They sailed up the GS like it was a sidewalk.

 Soloing the face

 BTW: It's Golden Stair, not 'staircase' if you go by the book "A Climber's Guide to the Teton Range"; however, there are often many different names for the same features on this mountain.
 Old-timers used different names and spellings so feel confident that your name works just fine.
 We have no idea why the Climber's Guide used 'stair' but the authors had a habit of changing some names around.
+A case could be made that it has one big step or stair.
 Orrin H. Bonney and Lorraine Bonney used 'Golden Staircase' in their guidebooks and it's common to hear that name.
 They made it into the Wyoming Outdoor Hall of Fame in 2019 — JHN&G story.
 Update: Renny Jackson offered up both names in the 2023 edition of his guidebook.

 Typical line on the GS